CoastalResilienceNetwork/geosite-framework-build/README.md

   ]
 }
 ```
-  * ``frameworkVersion``:  If the region wants to target an older framework git commit enter the sha, if not supplied it will pull hte most recent version.
+  * ``frameworkVersion``:  If the region wants to target an older framework git commit enter the sha, if not supplied it will pull the most recent version.
   * ``repo``: github.com repository name.
   * ``name``: The plugin directory to copy the code into in the region site.
 It should be the directory that the region plugin config will be in.
   * ``ver``: Optional.
 The git commit to target in the plugin repo, if not supplied it will pull the most recent version.